FeeSplitter

 As a result, the final weights are adjusted as follows:

-• receiver3 receives an adjusted weight of 82%, which includes the 2% rolled over from receiver1.
+receiver1ends up with a weight of 8%receiver2remains at 10%receiver3receives an adjusted weight of 82%, which includes the 2% rolled over fromreceiver1.

 The general logic of dynamic weights is as follows: